 Tip: Need to "push" past WooCommerce orders into QuickBooks?
 You can do so by visiting MyWorks Sync > Push > Orders in our sync.

-- Has setup been completed?
+- Has the setup been completed?
 If not, you'll see our setup dialog showing across the top of each page of our sync.
 Be sure to finish all the setup steps before any orders will automatically sync.

-- Check MyWorks Sync > Log in your WooCommerce admin to see our sync activity log, which would show any sync errors in red.
+- Check MyWorks Sync > Log in your WooCommerce admin to see our sync activity log, which will show any sync errors in red.
 If the order did try to automatically sync, but errored out, you'd see an error logged here.
 We'll have a doc article that further clarifies that error on this site.